cubic1271/lora-aeronet/README.md

 this case, actually puts the radio into a packet receive mode if the radio isn't in that mode already ... but then immediately returns from the function.
-Thus, it seems like parsePacket (as written) needs to be called twice in cases where we desire to transmit a packet, then immediately fall back into a receive mode.
+Thus, it seems like parsePacket (as written) needs to be called twice in cases where we desire to transmit a packet: the first will put the radio into receive mode, and the second will check to see if we've received a packet.